Last Updated on November 17, 2022 by Dave Farquhar

 Tesla has 2 percent market share and has only posted four profitable quarters in its history.
 But it’s managed to stay in the game since 2008.
 Its market share rivals that of the BMW and Mercedes nameplates, so it has enough market share to survive.
 It either has to figure out how to be profitable selling that many cars, or grow its market share to a level that makes it profitable.

 Tesla’s success isn’t guaranteed, but by not getting wrapped up in quarter to quarter profitability and not chasing unrealistic market share figures, the potential is there.
+Of course, if anyone can mess Tesla up, it’s Elon Musk.
+But if Tesla implodes and people wonder why it was successful in the first place, playing the infinite game for around a decade and a half is why.

 The infinite game is why we have two kinds of smartphones